Fish & SeafoodMain CourseProvencal RecipesTaste

 Filets de Lotte aux Tomates et aux Petits Pois by Elizabeth Bard

 This seafood recipe comes from Elizabeth Bard’s latest book, Picnic in Provence: A Memoir with Recipes.
 The Monkfish (lotte in French) is prepared with fresh tomatoes and peas for a simple and elegant main course.
-Monkfish is a particularly ugly fish, but many consider it “poor man’s lobster” for its tender, subtle flavour.
+Monkfish is a particularly ugly, but many consider it “poor man’s lobster” for its tender, subtle flavour.
 The recipe below comes from Elizabeth Bard’s second book and is published with the author’s permission.

 Filets de Lotte Recipe Garden Provence @ElizabethBard